 The single most important job of a cookie is to keep a user logged in as they browse from page to page.
 A user's browsing history becomes part of a database which the website then uses to improve the customer experience.

 Ecommerce sites use a combination of session cookies and persistent cookies to create a seamless shopping cart experience.
 As the user adds items to her cart, session cookies keep track of the items.
-If the user abandons the cart, persistent cookies will retrieve her selections from the database the next time she visits.
-She will see her items already in the cart and ready to purchase.
+If the user abandons the cart, persistent cookies will retrieve her selections from the database the next time she visits, or allow you to create personalized retargeting campaigns that encourage her to revisit her cart.
 This is a huge help in encouraging conversions.

 Cookies are an essential part of the Internet.
 Without them, webpages would be a great deal less useful and interactive.
 Ecommerce would be impossible.
 They give websites the ability to remember and improve.